Safe to use with all types of glycol anti-freeze/anti-boil coolants and water based corrosion inhibitors.

 DANGER: Ensure the radiator is cool before opening the radiator cap to prevent scalding.
 Make sure when adding Permanent Head Gasket Repair radiator fluid is above internal radiator core.

 HOW MUCH TO USE

-4 cylinder engines smaller than 5 litres radiator capacity use half a bottle.
+4 cylinder engines smaller than 5 litres cooling system capacity use half a bottle.

-6 and 8 cylinder engines up to 15 litres radiator capacity use one bottle.
+6 and 8 cylinder engines up to 15 litres cooling system capacity use one bottle.

 For larger cooling systems use half bottle per 7.5 litres of radiator capacity.